Zonitoides excavatus: Description

 Zonitoides excavatus is smaller than Zonitoides nitidus.
+The flat and shiny shell is tightly coiled.
+It is weakly brown or greenish brown, slightly transparent, with radial streaks.
 The umbilicus is extremely wide and perspectivically open (as is the case in Discus rotundatus).
-The shell is weakly brown, slightly transparent, with radial streaks.
 The animal is dark.

-The width of the shell is 5.3–6 mm, and the height of the shell is 2.8-3.4 mm.
+The width of the shell is 5.3–7 mm (0.21–0.28 in), and the height of the shell is 2.8–3.4 mm (0.11–0.13 in).